 Misdemeanor vs Felony Theft Charges

 Depending on the nature of the crime, Minnesota theft offenses may be charged as a misdemeanor or a felony, and sometimes there is a fine line between the two.
-Theft in Minnesota encompasses a number of different crimes including:
+Theft convictions in Minnesota encompass a number of different crimes, including:

 - Stealing money, merchandise, services, or property